Name of the disease (synonyms)

 OMIM# of the disease

-Review of the analytical and clinical validity as well as of the clinical utility of DNA-based testing for variants in the OVOL2, ZEB1 and GRHL2 gene(s) in a diagnostic setting, predictive and parental settings and for risk assesment in relatives.
+Review of the analytical and clinical validity as well as of the clinical utility of DNA-based testing for mutations in the gene(s) in diagnostic, predictive and prenatal settings, and for risk assessment in relatives.

 1.1 Name of the disease (synonyms)

 See Table 1, Column 1—“Name of disease” and Column 2—“Alternative names”.